Strašnov

 Strašnov is a municipality and village in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
 It has about 300 inhabitants.

-History
+Etymology

-The name Strašnov was derived from the old personal Czech name Strah or Straš.
+The name Strašnov was derived from the personal Czech name Strah or Straš.

 Geography

 Strašnov is located about 7 km south of Mladá Boleslav and 36 km northeast of Prague.
 It lies in a flat landscape of the Jizera Table.

 History

 The first written mention of Strašnov is from 1297.
 There used to be a fortress, which protected a trade route leading through Strašnov.
 Most of the territory of Strašnov belonged to the Stránov estate.

+Demographics

 Transport

-The D10 motorway runs along the western municipal border.
+The D10 motorway from Prague to Turnov runs along the western municipal border.

+Sights

+There are no protected cultural monuments in the municipality.